 The water-loving parts pull contaminants such as dirt or grease away while the water-hating parts suspend them within the structure.

 There are four main types of surfactants that vary based on the electrical charge of the water-loving part.

 What Are SLS and SLES?

 Sodium lauryl sulfate (SLS) and sodium lauryl ether sulfate (SLES) are two common surfactants that belong to the anionic type, where the charge on the water-loving part is negative.
 Musim Mas produces them, from plant-based sources such as palm and coconut, known as Sodium Coco Sulfate (SCS) – a close cousin of SLS.
 Other manufacturers may produce petroleum-based SLS and SLES.
 They have a broad range of applications that vary depending on formulation with other substances and their concentration.
-They are affordable, safe, and effective for cosmetics, shampoos, soaps, toothpastes, and household cleaners.
+They are affordable, safe, and effective for cosmetics, shampoos, soaps, toothpaste, and household cleaners.

-The combination of “water-loving” and “oil-loving” in one molecule enables surfactants such as SLS and SLES to be used to mix liquids that otherwise would not mix; a process called emulsification.
+The combination of “water-loving” and “oil-loving” in one molecule enables surfactants such as SLS and SLES to be used to mix liquids that otherwise would not mix, a process called emulsification.
 They are particularly good at pulling impurities off surfaces.
 That is why SLS and SLES are commonly used in personal and household care and have been approved by the American Federal Drug Authority (FDA) for such use.

 Are SLS and SLES Safe for Skincare?

 Their popularity has led to speculation that SLS is cancer-causing, although there is no scientific basis for such claims.
 However, a small percentage of individuals may experience some form of skin irritation as SLS might irritate the outer layers of the skin.
 To cater to such needs, some products are formulated with sodium laureth sulfate (SLES) which is a milder type of surfactant.